To investigate long-term improvements in the safety of SH1 between Cambridge and Piarere.

 The SH1 Cambridge to Piarere long-term project has been revised to prioritise safety and access on the existing state highway, and include a range of short, medium and long-term improvements.
 This follows a re-evaluation process completed in November 2018.

 The Transport Agency will continue to monitor the route to determine when construction of the new route is required.
-Timings and next steps for this project will be confirmed in early-2019.

 Short-term safety improvements

-- trimming vegetation and moving fences to improve visibility at Ferguson Gully Road
+- Trimming vegetation and moving fences to improve visibility at Ferguson Gully Road.

-- building a right-turn bay at Keeley Reserve
+- New right-turn bay at Keeley Reserve.

-- moving the Karapiro Road bus stop
+- Moving the Karapiro Road bus stop.

-- moving the Karapiro School bus stop to a safer location
+- Moving the Karapiro School bus stop to a safer location.

-- installing electronic warning signs at the SH1/SH29 intersection.
+- Installing electronic warning signs at the SH1/SH29 intersection.